Therapeutic and other hoaxes

 bit of a hatchet job on FC.

-the believers and the skeptics.
+Commentators appear to take one of two opposing assessments of FC: believers and skeptics.
 Initially, we supported the

 skeptics, and agreed with them that FC is a hoax.
 It seemed impossible for a